slicknode/slicknode-runtime/README.md

 # Slicknode Runtime

+**IMPORTANT:** This library should be considered an implementation detail and should not be used directly.
+Please consult the [Slicknode documentation](https://slicknode.com/docs/) on how to create and write runtime handlers.

 Lightweight zero dependency wrapper to process calls from Slicknode GraphQL servers to custom runtime handlers in NodeJS.